ROCm/roctracer/doc/roctracer_spec.md

 ```
 The activity records are asynchronously logged to the pool and can be
 associated with the respective API callbacks using the correlation ID.
-Activity API can be used to enable collecting  the records with
+Activity API can be used to enable the collection of records with
-timestamp data for API calls and GPU activity like kernel submits,
-memory copies, and barriers.
+timestamp data for API calls and GPU activity like kernel submits, memory copies, and barriers.

 // Correlation id
 typedef uint64_t activity_correlation_id_t;